-Skin mole removal at Kovak Dermatology and Laser Institution is a very common procedure.
+Skin mole removal at Kovak Cosmetic Center is a very common procedure.
 Moles must be removed surgically to eliminate recurrence.
 We use two primary methods for mole removal.
 Shaving your mole requires no stitches and leaves a round scar, whereas an excision involves a simple stitch with a line scar.
 Prior to your procedure our team will thoroughly evaluate your mole for its condition before offering treatment.

 What are moles?

 A skin mole is a spot on the skin that is usually round or oval in shape.
 The skin mole can be small or large, and it may range in color from pink, brown, red, or black.
 A single mole is referred to in medical terms as a nevus, plural is referred to as nevi.
 Virtually everyone has at least a few moles.
 Statistically one will find between 10-50 moles on any part of the body.

 We are all born with all the moles we will ever have.
 Many of them are not visible at birth but will darken as one ages.
 Moles may be flat or it may be raised.
 Some will sprout a few hairs, which is normal.
 Moles can be removed using several different methods, and depending on the size of the mole, may result in some scarring.

 Risk of Moles

 The most important risk people must consider about moles is that there is a possibility that they can develop into a skin cancer called melanoma.
 This can occur near or inside an existing mole.
 Melanoma is the deadliest type of skin cancer and people with many moles tend to have an increased risk of skin cancer.